 Old Town.
-Locally known as Staré Mesto, medieval cobblestoned old city center with mazelike streets and many landmarks.
+Locally known as Staré Mesto, it medieval cobblestoned old city center with mazelike streets and many landmarks.

 St. Vitus Cathedral.
-Landmark Roman Catholic Cathedral, hosting remains of several saints including Vitus, Wenceslas and Adalbert, and national treasury.
+Landmark Roman Catholic Cathedral, hosting remains of several saints including Vitus, Wenceslas, and Adalbert, and national treasury.

 Malá Strana.
 Also known as Lesser Town, this medieval part of Prague lies on a hillside area below Prague Castle.
-Several palaces, churches and museums can be found there.
+Several palaces, churches, and museums can be found there.

 Old Town Square.
-Landmark square in the old town, dating back from 10th century and lined up by many gothic buildings.
+Landmark square in the old town, dating back from the 10th century and lined up by many gothic buildings.

 Hradčany.
 Hilltop Prague district hosting famous Prague Castle complex.
 Also hosting St. Vitus Cathedral and St. George’s Basilica.

 Josefov.
-A former Jewish ghetto, with Old Jewish Cemetery and the Pinkas Synagogue (now a Holocaust memorial), features also kosher restaurants and high end shopping.
+A former Jewish ghetto, with Old Jewish Cemetery and the Pinkas Synagogue (now a Holocaust memorial), features also kosher restaurants and high-end shopping.